melektron/el_std_cpp/include/el/msglink/README.md

 Most modern programming languages provide some sort of native or third party support for serializing and deserializing JSON, but the problem with JSON data received via the network is, that it is fully dynamic.
 You cannot be sure at the time of development what the JSON object will contain.
 So after parsing, it is required to manually go through the JSON object, checking that all it's fields match the type and restrictions required by your program.
 Then the data should ideally be extracted into some form of language-specific format like a struct in C/C++.

 Luckily there are libraries that can help us simplify this task.
-The Python library PyDantic provides a way to elegantly define a JSON property's the type, value restrictions and optional (de)serializer functions and enables simple parsing and automatic validation of incoming data.
+The Python library PyDantic provides a way to elegantly define a JSON property's type, value restrictions and optional (de)serializer functions and enables simple parsing and automatic validation of incoming data.
 Since everything is represented by classes, static type checkers can see the datatype of properties and provide excellent editor support.
 In Swift, the Codable protocol is natively supported and provides similar functionality.
 In some languages like C++ this is not quite as simple to represent but we can still simplify the process.

 msgpack tries to implement and require these type definitions natively in it's implementation libraries, each in the style and with the features supported by the respective programming language.
 This way, every event has a clearly defined data structure passed along the event.
 Event listeners can access incoming data in the language-native format and rely on the fact that they receive what they expect.
 Event emitters on the other hand can pass data in the language-native format and will be forced to only emit valid data for a specific event.